YuhaoGit/IBM-data-science-course/README.md

 This study only uses Foursquare location data.
 The restaurants within a radius of 10 kilometers from a university in New York city are studied.
 The dependent variable is the rating of a restaurant.
 The predictors are:
 1. whether this restaurant is verified (binary variables);
 2. distance from the university;
-3. located county (binary variables for each county);
+3. located district (binary variables for each district);
 4. whether there is any delivery provider (binary variables);
 5. food categories (binary variables for each category);
 6. Count of photos of this restaurant that are public;